How can I connect to AirPennNet with my Linux laptop?

 - Username / Password: your PennKey credentials

-If you are having problems connecting, first attempt to connect to AirPennNet-Guest to verify that your wireless hardware is in-fact working.
-If you continue to have issues, when you proceed to contact CETS please provide the following information:
+If you are having problems connecting with either of the above graphical methods, first attempt to connect to AirPennNet-Guest to verify that your wireless hardware is in-fact working.
+If you continue to have issues, please the troubleshooting section below.

 Below are some issues we've come across in our community.
 You may have to look at your Linux distribution's documentation for specific instructions on fixes.

 - Jan 2014 - There are known issues with some Linux wireless drivers and 11n frame aggregation used on campus wireless equipment.
-Unfortunately, this seems to be a problem with the Linux drivers thus far.
-We are testing disabling 11n frame aggregation within the SEAS buildings - if your machine works in SEAS but no where else on campus, there is a good chance you are afflicted by this.
+Unfortunately, this seems to be a problem with the Linux drivers.
+We have disabling 11n frame aggregation within the SEAS buildings - if your machine works in SEAS but no where else on campus, there is a good chance you are afflicted by this issue.
 A work-around for certain Intel wireless chipsets using the 'iwlwifi' kernel driver involves disabling 11n support via the '11n_disable' parameter.
 We are also seeing issues with some Realtek drivers (RTL8188CE) that we haven't determined a good work-around yet.

 Information needed for CETS support: